Please Make Yourself (un)Comfortable - Chapter One

 Also, while a business establishment that uses the word “Honest” in its name suggests it is making up for some suspicious deficit, if it isn’t, then it suggests, I would argue, self-deprecation.
 However, this was undone considerably by the sign on the outside of that building, which was seventy-five feet long and twenty-three high, and the font, which was simply gigantic.

 No. All of this undid any self-deprecation that might have been suggested or half-heartedly attempted.
-The sign was monolithic—almost dwarfing the efforts of cultures like Göbekli Tepe—and garish with its forever flickering tungsten bulbs, and positively iconic.
-And front and center of this sign, spelled out in carnival reds and yellows was the Christian name of its founder: Edward Mirvish.
+The sign was monolithic, almost dwarfing the efforts of cultures like Göbekli Tepe.
+And it was most certainly garish, with its forever-flickering tungsten bulbs, but also positively iconic.
+More than that, front and center of this sign, spelled out in carnival reds and yellows, was the Christian name of its founder: Edward Mirvish.

 In truth, you weren’t visiting an emporium.
 You were visiting “Uncle Ed,” and he was promising you a very good time.

 For a while, things looked promising with his father’s corner grocery, but by 1923, this classic start-up unicorn was declared bankrupt.
-Once again, David gathered up his family and recommenced his exodus, even farther north this time, to the mean streets of Toronto where, well, he resumed his struggle to earn a living, this time applying his personal charm and thick skin as a door-to-door salesman.
+Once again, David gathered up his family and continued his exodus—even farther north this time—to the snowy streets of Toronto, where he resumed his struggle to earn a living, leaning into his personal charm and relying on his thick skin as a door-to-door salesman.

-Traveling from neighborhood to neighborhood, David somehow struggled to sell Encyclopedias (of Freemasonry of all things) and shoe brushes from the Fuller Brush Company.
-Ultimately, David gave this up and set himself on yet another business—a grocery again—this time in “the Ward” district.
+Traveling from neighborhood to neighborhood, David somehow struggled to sell Encyclopedias (of Freemasonry, of all things) and shoe brushes from the Fuller Brush Company.
+Ultimately, he gave this up and set his sights on yet another business—a grocery again—this time in “the Ward” district.

 “The Ward” was a bustling landing place for new immigrants flowing in from Europe, China, the Caribbean, and Nova Scotia, filling up tenement housing, cold-water walk-ups, searching for a chance at a better life and creating its own small thriving markets.
 It would serve as a crucible for young Ed’s business sense and sensibilities.